AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Accounts Payable Automation Software in Australia: The 2026 Evaluation Criteria for ANZ Finance Teams

-Pulsify · 31 March 2026 · 9 min read · Updated 31 March 2026
+Joey Hotz · 31 March 2026 · 9 min read · Updated 31 March 2026

 Most AP automation software evaluations in Australia are built on criteria that originated in the US or UK market.
-They assess OCR accuracy, processing speed, and ERP integration without accounting for the specific compliance, payment, and tax infrastructure that Australian businesses operate within.
-The result is that finance teams buy software that handles invoices well in a generic sense but leaves material gaps in the areas that create actual risk in an Australian context.
+They assess OCR accuracy, processing speed, and ERP integration - reasonable questions, none of which happen to capture the specific compliance and fraud risks that Australian finance teams are actually managing.

-The 8 Evaluation Criteria That Matter for Australian Businesses
+The 8 Evaluation Criteria That Matter

 1. GST Line-Level Accuracy

-Platforms that extract GST codes from the document using OCR will replicate whatever the supplier printed.
-Platforms that apply GST treatment based on supplier history and flag inconsistencies provide a material accuracy improvement.
-Ask the vendor to demonstrate what happens when a line-level GST treatment differs from what the platform expects based on prior invoices from the same supplier.
+Platforms that apply GST treatment based on supplier history and flag inconsistencies give you a material accuracy improvement.
+Ask the vendor to show you what happens when a line-level GST treatment differs from what the platform expects based on that supplier’s prior invoices.
+If they can’t demonstrate that in real time, the feature probably isn’t as developed as the product page suggests.

 2. ABN Validation